menu

 Housing costs in Hilo are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

 Hilo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The population of Hilo is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.09% of adults in Hilo have a bachelor's degree or even advanced degree.
+The citizens of Hilo are very well educated compared to the average community in the nation: 34.44% of adults in Hilo have a bachelor's degree or even advanced degree.

 The most common language spoken in Hilo is English.
 Other important languages spoken here include Japanese and Pacific Island languages.